-On January 3, 1942 departs Kure for Hiroshima Bay arriving on the 5th, then departed with Zuikaku four days later for Hashirajima.
+On December 23, 1941 arrives at Hashirajima then departs via Saeki arriving two days later at Kure.
+On January 3, 1942 departs Kure with Zuikaku arriving two days later at Hiroshima Bay, then departed with Zuikaku four days later for Hashirajima.
 On January 8, 1942 departs with Nagumo's Strike Force bound for Truk arriving on January 14, 1942.

 On January 16, 1942 departs Truk as part of Operation "R" against Rabaul.
 On January 20, 1942 the Kido Butai launches a 90 plane strike against Rabaul, including 19 D3A Vals from Shōkaku and suffers no losses.

 On January 21, 1942 Shōkaku, Zuikaku with Chikuma and destroyers Akigumo, Kasumi, Kagero, Shiranuhi proceed to launch separate carrier aircraft raids against targets in New Guinea.
 Shōkaku A6M2 Zeros led by Lt Tadashi Kaneko strafe Salamua and five Zeros strafe three Junkers G 31 trimotors parked at Bulolo Airfield.
 Afterwards, withdraws northward to Truk.

 On January 25, 1942 operating 100 miles south of Truk embarks sixteen A5M4 Claudes from Chitose Kokutai.
 On January 27, her aircraft are transported and land at Rabaul, afterwards returns to Truk two days later and departs the next day for Yokosuka.

 On February 3, 1942 arrives at Yokosuka and remains in the vicinity during the month, entering dry dock from February 27 to March 5, and two days later departs for Marcus Island to search unsuccessfully for American forces, returning March 16 to Yokosuka.